Most Effective Products

 Rake and dethatch lawn

-While using a fungicide greatly affects the amount of Dollar Spot in your turf, prevention is an important step for controlling this disease.
-This is especially important for Dollar Spot because their seeds can remain dormant in winter before invading your lawn when spring comes.
+While using a fungicide dramatically affects the amount of dollar spot in your turf, prevention is essential for controlling this disease.
+This is especially important for dollar spot because their seeds can remain dormant in winter before invading your lawn in spring.

-• Be sure that your lawn has a healthy amount of water, light, and nitrogen.
-If you are applying fertilizer to your lawn, avoid adding too much nitrogen.
+• Ensure your lawn has a healthy amount of water, light, and nitrogen.
+If you apply fertilizer to your lawn, avoid adding too much nitrogen.

-• Be sure to remove thatch from your lawn as well, as thatch buildup can trap moisture and block the turf below from getting sun and other nutrients.
+• Be sure to remove thatch from your lawn as well.
+Thatch buildup can trap moisture and block the turf below from getting sun and other nutrients.

-• Mow your lawn at 3 to 4 inches in height, minimizing shade by trimming back branches and making sure not to over-fertilize.
+• Mow your lawn at 3 to 4 inches in height, trimming back branches to minimize shade and avoiding over-fertilizing.

-• When watering your plants, water the soil and not the leaves and do it consistently at the same rate and at the same time once a week, preferably in the morning.
+• When watering your plants, water the soil and not the leaves.
+Do it consistently at the same rate and at the same time once a week, preferably in the morning.
 We recommend 1 to 1.5 inches of water a week.

 Key Takeaways